TimIsabella/FDM_3D_Printer_FlowManager/README.md

 precision of up to 6 digits beyond the decimal, which results in a measurement as low as 0.000001 MM.

-This measurement is achieved by amplifying the minute differences by way of two long compound levers with small magnets attached at each end, and analog hall effect sensors to measure gauss intensity.
+This measurement is achieved by amplifying the minute differences by way of two long compound levers with small magnets attached at their ends, and analog hall effect sensors to measure gauss intensity.
 The length of the levers dictates the precision (longer = more precise), and doubling the levers at separate angles ensures accuracy by negating the oval circumfrance which is common with filament.